Frequently Asked Questions

 Can my family stay with me?

 We recognise that, when you are seriously ill, members of your family might want to be close to you 24 hours a day.
-There are facilities for close family to stay overnight especially when the situation requries.
-Families can stay either in a recliner chair next to your bed or in a special relatives’ overnight room just along the corridor.
+There are facilities for close family to stay overnight especially when the situation requires.
+Families can stay either in a recliner chair or fold up bed in your room.

 Can I stay in The Hospice of St Francis long term?